Are you a new guinea pig owner?

 If your guinea pig is under 2 months of age or pregnant, they should be eating alfalfa hay primarily.
 This type of hay is higher is protein and caloric content, timothy hay on the other hand is higher is fiber content but lower in protein and calories.
 If your guinea pig is older than 2 months and is not pregnant, then they should be eating timothy hay.

 Now, not all timothy hay is going to be equal.
-I have tried so many kinds of timothy hay and have found that my guinea pigs prefer Small Pet Select Timothy Hay which you can find here.
+I have tried so many kinds of timothy hay and have found that my guinea pigs prefer Small Pet Select Timothy Hay.
 It is the freshest hay I have found and you get a lot for the price you pay.
 You end up paying more in the long run if you buy from your local pet store.

 How much hay should you give them?